FDio/csit/docs/content/overview/csit/test_tags.md

 **2_NODE_DOUBLE_LINK_TOPO**

     2 nodes connected in a circular topology with two links interconnecting the devices.
+Used to mark suites that need both links to work properly.

 **2_NODE_SINGLE_LINK_TOPO**

     2 nodes connected in a circular topology with at least one link interconnecting devices.
+Used to mark suites that do not need double links.

 **3_NODE_DOUBLE_LINK_TOPO**

     3 nodes connected in a circular topology with two links interconnecting the devices.
+Used to mark suites that need both links to work properly.

 **3_NODE_SINGLE_LINK_TOPO**

     3 nodes connected in a circular topology with at least one link interconnecting devices.
+Used to mark suites that do not need double links.

+## Port Scaling Tags

+**PFS_2**

+    Ordinary variant of the suite with two physical NIC ports per SUT.
+    Only present in multiport-capable suites.

+**PFS_6**

+    The 6-port variant of a multiport-capable suite.

 ## Objective Tags